wh-alice/mig_visualstudio/vs/designers/introduction-to-wpf.md

  This example implements a background color resource by using the `Window.Resources` property element.
 This resource is available to all children of the <xref:System.Windows.Window>.
 There are a variety of resource scopes, including the following, listed in the order in which they are resolved:

-1. An individual control (using the inherited <xref:System.Windows.FrameworkElement.Resources*?displayProperty=fullName> property).
+1. An individual control (using the inherited <xref:System.Windows.FrameworkElement.Resources%2A?displayProperty=fullName> property).

-2. A <xref:System.Windows.Window> or a <xref:System.Windows.Controls.Page> (also using the inherited <xref:System.Windows.FrameworkElement.Resources*?displayProperty=fullName> property).
+2. A <xref:System.Windows.Window> or a <xref:System.Windows.Controls.Page> (also using the inherited <xref:System.Windows.FrameworkElement.Resources%2A?displayProperty=fullName> property).

-3. An <xref:System.Windows.Application> (using the <xref:System.Windows.Application.Resources*?displayProperty=fullName> property).
+3. An <xref:System.Windows.Application> (using the <xref:System.Windows.Application.Resources%2A?displayProperty=fullName> property).

  The variety of scopes gives you flexibility with respect to the way in which you define and share your resources.